lgezelius/robotics/ROS 2 Installation.md

 When prompted to set a hostname, don't include any periods in it.

+Shutdown the VM.
-If necessary, shutdown the VM to set the startup disk to Hard Disk (NVMe) and disconnect the CD/DVD Drive.
+Set the startup disk to Hard Disk (NVMe) and disconnect the CD/DVD Drive.
+Under Displays, enable "Accelerate 3D Graphics" and "Use full resolution for Retina display."

 Set the Blank Screen Delay to Never.